Paused or Frozen Holds

 Patrons can place holds, then pause (or, in the Classic Catalog “freeze” or “suspend”) the hold to retain their place in the holds queue but prevent their hold from being filled.
-For instance, if a patron has requested titles, but will be on vacation for a month, they may want to freeze their holds so that none of their requests are filled while they are unable to retrieve them.
+For instance, if a patron has requested titles, but will be on vacation for a month, they may want to pause their holds so that none of their requests are filled while they are unable to retrieve them.

-In Sierra, a frozen hold displays a date in the “Not before” column on an item record’s Bib-Level Holds tab
+In Sierra, a paused hold displays a date in the “Not before” column on an item record’s Bib-Level Holds tab:

-The holds will remain frozen until the patron “unfreezes” them.
+The hold will remain paused until the patron “resumes” the hold

-When viewing a patron’s checked-out items tab it is usually easy to spot whether or not an item has a hold on it (therefore knowing whether or not it can be renewed) by looking at the Status column.
-There you can see if any holds exist; the number will be listed there (see screen shot on above page).
-However, any existing holds are listed, regardless of whether or not they are frozen.
-This is important because if all existing holds are frozen, the item can be renewed.
-There have been many times when a patron has been told an item cannot be renewed, only to have staff check it in after the patron is gone and discover no hold was triggered.
-This can most easily be avoided by just trying to renew the item; if it can’t be renewed the screen will say so.
+When viewing a patron’s checked-out items tab the status column notes whether or not a title has other holds.
+However, any existing holds are listed, regardless of whether or not they are paused.
+This is important because if all existing holds are paused, the item can be renewed.
+Try to renew the item; if it can’t be renewed the screen will say so.

-If you want to look to see if the holds are frozen, right click on the item and click on View this Item.
+If you want to look to see if the holds are paused, right click on the item and click on View this Item.

 When the item record opens, click on the Bib-Level Hold tab.

 Check the Not Before column.
 If there is a date in this field, the hold is paused, or staff have entered a “not needed before” date.

-In this example, both remaining holds are frozen.
+In this example, both remaining holds are paused.
 The status column for a checked out copy of this title shows 2 holds, but the item can still be renewed.

 Again, the best thing to do is to try to renew the item.
-The system will allow you to renew without an override if all remaining holds are frozen.
+The system will allow you to renew without an override if all remaining holds are paused.

 - When a hold is frozen, the system automatically inserts a “not needed before” or “not before” date of 255 days from the date the hold was placed.
-The hold remains frozen until the patron unfreezes it even after the “not before” date passes.
+The hold remains paused until the patron resumes it even after the “not before” date passes.